-Since MLA is designed for language arts essays, it’s likely you’ll need to include a poem or verse in your paper at some point.
+Since MLA is designed for language arts essays, you’ll likely need to include a poem or verse in your paper at some point.
 Thankfully, MLA citations prepare for that.
 To keep everything all nice and tidy, include poetry using the MLA block quote format.
 This will just make your text stand out.

 In-text citations are important, but so is your MLA works cited page.
 This is the MLA version of a bibliography.
 However, a works cited and a bibliography have a few key differences, like their titles, how they are set up, and what sources to include.
 Make sure to set up a works cited for your MLA paper.

 Formatting an MLA Works Cited

 The format of your MLA works cited is broken down for you in the MLA style guide, including punctuation, hanging indents, alphabetizing, and arranging numbers.
 The organization of an MLA works cited entry is broken down into nine core elements, simply called the MLA core elements.
 Having these nine elements clearly written out takes away any guesswork when formatting an entry.
 But, just to make it clear, sometimes it is easier to see a works cited example in action.